Fibromyalgia: Some Statistics

 Those one in fifty Americans with the disease tend to be women.
 The disease occurs seven times more often in women than in men and some 80-90 percent of fibromyalgia sufferers are women.
 A genetic component is suggested since the study shows that women who have fibromyalgia often had a family member diagnosed with the disease.

 Fibromyalgia was found to be second only to osteoarthritis among the most common rheumatic ailments.
 A study released in 1999 by the National Institute of Arthritis and Musculoskeletal and Skin Diseases, found the disease most often hits women of childbearing age, but other populations, such as men, senior citizens, and children can also get fibromyalgia.
-In 1999, the Fibromyalgia Network discovered that up to 90% of fibromyalgia patients have the jaw and facial sensitivity that mimics TMJD (temporal mandibular joint dysfunction).
+In 1999, the Fibromyalgia Network discovered that up to 90% of fibromyalgia patients have the jaw and facial sensitivity that mimics TMJD (temporomandibular joint dysfunction).
 They report that half of all fibromyalgia patients display sensitivity to odors, bright lights, noise, various foods, and medications.

 A study in Israel from the Epidemiology Department and the Rheumatic Disease Unit of the Ben-Gurion University of the Negev and Soroka Medical Center in Beer Sheva, tried to find a link between ethno cultural and educational differences to pain tolerance in Israeli women with fibromyalgia.
 Israeli women of Mediterranean extraction (Sephardic Jews) had a greater frequency and severity of symptoms as compared to the Israeli women of European extraction (Ashkenazi Jews).
 The older, Sephardic patients, many of whom were immigrants, had higher point counts than the Ashkenazi women, possessing lower thresholds for pain and reporting much higher levels of pain, stiffness, and fatigue.
 They also expressed dissatisfaction with their quality of life.

-Education is an Important Factor
+Education is Important

 Sephardic women in the study who had higher levels of education commensurate with the women of an Ashkenazi background had a lower point count, more quality of life, and less pain and fatigue.
 The conclusion of the Israeli researchers is that education, rather than ethnic identity or clinical findings is an important factor in how fibromyalgia impacts on a woman's life.
 The researchers believe that future studies should include such educational and ethno cultural assessments in countries with high immigration rates and much multicultural diversity such as in the United States and in Canada.